How To Remove Water From Diesel Fuel

 Diesel Additive

-Make sure you buy a proper additive.
+Make sure you buy a suitable additive.

 This is because stronger alcoholic solutions do not provide significantly superior anti-microbial outcomes.
 It is a waste of money, so drug companies add water to dilute it.